StanJBrown/playground/docs/tree.md

-## TreeInitializer(object)
+## TreeGenerator(object)
-`TreeIntializer` is responsible for creating an initial population of `Tree`s used in the Genetic Programming process.
+`TreeGenerator` is responsible for creating an population of `Tree`s used in the Genetic Programming process.
 It supports tree intialization using the:

 - Full Method
 - Grow Method